mjendrusch/salad/README.md

 ```

 The `letters/` directory contains example shape specifications for
 a number of letters.
-Those letter shapes were manualy generated and
+Those letter shapes were manually generated and
 `--blob_scale` was gradually adjusted until generated protein
 structures had legible letter-shapes.